 And let’s get right to the answer to your question – are cellar spiders good?
-Though many people don’t like spiders and their creepy-crawly nature, the truth is that many spiders are beneficial to our environment.
-It’s no different with cellar spiders as they eat insects and even spiders that are larger than themselves.
-So, if you have cellar spiders in your house, there is a good chance that you won’t find any other spiders, or other small insects, in your house.
+Though many people don’t like spiders and their creepy-crawly nature, the truth is that many spiders benefit our environment.
+It’s no different with cellar spiders as they eat insects and even other spiders that are larger than themselves.
+So, if you have cellar spiders in your house, there is a good chance that you won’t find any other spiders or small insects in your house.

 Are cellar spiders venomous?